mrbrant89/wokedissident/_posts/2025/04/2025-04-01-doge-debt-ceiling-lie.md

 published: true
 ---

+I was scrolling through Threads and I saw the following meme.
+And I was like...damn that really sums it up.

 {% include figure popup=true image_path="assets/images/2025/04/doge-goose-meme.jpeg" alt="Meme of a Goose chasing a guy saying 'If DOGE is saving the government so much money, then why are Republicans raising the debt ceiling by $4 Trillion?'" caption="Goose Meme [Source: The Tyrannitarian Party](https://web.facebook.com/TheTyrannitarianParty)" %}

+And next I saw the following from [Brian Tyler Cohen](https://www.threads.net/@briantylercohen/) *AKA Daddy* which shows that MAGA is *almost* starting to get it.
+Almost.
+But they aren't there yet.

+{% include figure popup=true image_path="assets/images/2025/04/btc-tweet.jpg" alt="Screenshot of a Threads conversation between John Rich and Brian Tyler Cohen that says 'How can @DOGE find 10's of billions in fraud, but no one has been arrested for committing fraud?
+If I defrauded anyone I would immediately be charged and detained' to which Brian replies 'You're almost there'" caption="Threads Screenshot [Source: Bryan Tyler Cohen on Threads](https://www.threads.net/@briantylercohen/post/DH2nhifxXPb/media)" %}

 ## The Goose Was Right